CamoCatX/camocatx.github.io/books/_posts/2021-09-30-limitless-upgrade-your-brain-learn-everything-faster.md

 #### Author: Jim Kwik
 #### Category: Personal Transformation

+### Amazon Description:

-JIM KWIK, the world's #1 brain coach, has written the owner's manual for mental expansion and brain fitness.
+"JIM KWIK, the world's #1 brain coach, has written the owner's manual for mental expansion and brain fitness.
 Limitless gives people the ability to accomplish more, more productivity, more transformation, more personal success, and business achievement, by changing their Mindset, Motivation, and Methods.

 These "3 M's" live in the pages of Limitless along with practical techniques that unlock the superpowers of your brain and change your habits.